EMMA for Peace: EMMA for Peace and the European Union Youth Orchestra

 In 2019, EMMA for Peace organized the very first concert of the European Union Youth Orchestra (EUYO) in Oman, presenting a special gala concert with Latvian Soprano Kristine Opolais, conducted by Vasily Petrenko at the Royal Opera House Muscat.

 Music Diplomacy - Stories from the World

 In 2014, EMMA for Peace launched a global campaign for the promotion of music diplomacy.

-In 2020, EMMA creates the first blog community dedicated to music diplomacy.
+In 2020, EMMA created the first blog community dedicated to music diplomacy.